-Examination of a decedent and associated information by a forensic pathologist or other medical personnel certified to perform such examinations; this may include autopsy, external examination, ancillary tests, evaluation of circumstances, review of medical records and other contextual information.
+Examination of a decedent and associated information by specially trained medical personnel; this may include autopsy, external examination, ancillary tests, evaluation of circumstances, review of medical records and other contextual information.

 private autopsy

 Autopsy requested and authorized by next of kin.